The Best Antivirus of 2019 to Protect Windows 10

 Notably, the ban does not apply to its consumer products.
 But, like China-based Huawei, the question remains: If the federal government doesn't think the products are safe enough for its own devices, should consumers avoid it as well?

-In a statement sent to CNET, the company said "Kaspersky Lab has no ties to any government, and the company has never, nor will ever, engage in cyber offensive activities.
+In a statement sent to CNET, the company said, "Kaspersky Lab has no ties to any government, and the company has never, nor will ever, engage in cyber offensive activities.
 Kaspersky Lab maintains that no public evidence of any wrongdoing has been presented by the U.S. Government, and that the U.S. government's actions against Kaspersky Lab were unconstitutional."

-In Kaspersky's favor, it continues to earn top scores and awards for malware detection from independent testing labs.
+In Kaspersky's favor, it continues to earn top scores and awards for virus and malware detection and endpoint protection from independent testing labs.
 And it's reasonably priced, with basic antivirus protection for three devices running $30 a year, or blanket protection for 10 devices -- with Kaspersky Total Security -- for $75 a year.
+In comparison, the Webroot SecureAnywhere AntiVirus program costs $37.50 per year for three devices -- and a single device on SecureAnywhere AntiVirus costs $30 a year.

 In the end, even though no one has ever publicly produced a "smoking gun" linking the company to Russian intrigue, we think any of the options listed above are a safer bet.
 And, if you are a US government employee or work with the federal government, you'll want to steer clear of Kaspersky.